Original Published Date: January, 29, 2021

 In addition to risks associated with using this antiquated method (for instance, “accidents” at the foot of the bed from the ancient bottle springing a leak), there is also a time limit to the efficacy of this method.
 The heat dissipates with every minute the hot water bottle is exposed to the laws of thermodynamics.
 But you won’t have to worry about setting your alarm because once the heat wears off, the cold will wake you up!

 Consider this the proverbial angel on your shoulder, as opposed to the devil that is the electric blanket.
 Chili products are often lauded for the cooling environment they create for optimal sleep optimization, but they're no one-trick pony.

-All this is accomplished in a safe, EMF-free environment, as the chiliPAD, OOLER and chiliBLANKET utilize no electricity in the pads themselves.
+All this is accomplished in a safe, EMF-free environment, as the Cube, OOLER and chiliBLANKET utilize no electricity in the pads themselves.
 They merely circulate water through silicone tubes and will steadily heat or cool that water to the optimal temperature of your preference.

-Chili sleep systems can keep you cool as a cucumber or hot as a chili pepper.
+Bed cooling systems can keep you cool as a cucumber or hot as a chili pepper.
 This is my personal heating and cooling preference because you can choose the exact temperature of your sleeping environment, and you don’t have to sacrifice health, safety, or convenience for the sake of comfort.